def-gthill/kenpali/kenpali-json.md

 >> {answer: 42, bar: 1, baz: 2, question: 69}
 ```

 When defining [names](#names), an _object pattern_ can be used to extract property values from an object and assign them to names.
 An object pattern has the form `{"type": "objectPattern", "entries": <entries>}`.
-Each entry is a pair whose first element is the property name to extract, and whose second element is a name pattern to bind the property value to.
+Each entry is a pair whose first element is an expression yielding the property name to extract, and whose second element is a name pattern to bind the property value to.

 ```
 # Object destructuring